completeBeta/completeBeta.github.io/_posts/2023-07-10-homelab-docs.md

 ![img-description](https://hexus.net/media/uploaded/2019/8/52fbc0ff-52c8-4237-b546-4af68a54ece3.jpg)

 with the image above simply linking to an indexed image on the internet.
-This helps keep the site light weight and somple to use
+This helps keep the site light weight and simple to use